Ncert Solution Class 12th Physics Chapter – 14 Semiconductor Electronics: Materials, Devices and Simple Circuits

 Q 10.
 In a p-n junction diode, the current I can be expressed as

-where I0 is called the reverse saturation current, V is the voltage across the diode and is positive for forward bias and negative for reverse bias, and I is the current through the diode, kis the Boltzmann constant (8.6×10–5 eV/K) and T is the absolute temperature.
+where I0 is called the reverse saturation current, V is the voltage across the diode and is positive for forward bias and negative for reverse bias, and I is the current through the diode, kB is the Boltzmann constant (8.6×10–5 eV/K) and T is the absolute temperature.
 If for a given diode I0 = 5 × 10–12 A and T = 300 K, then

 (a) What will be the forward current at a forward voltage of 0.6 V?